MundVetter/eca/eca/README.md

 can contain a `seed`.
 The `seed` is a binary string.
 The `seed` defaults to `'1'`.
 You can also determine the `width` of the eca.
 The `width` property defaults to `11`.
-With the `.genLattice()` method you generate a new lattice.
+The `.genLattice()` method generates a new lattice and that lattice.
 The generated lattices and the original seed are saved in the `.lattices` property.

 example: